 Indoor plants are enjoying unprecedented popularity.

 Perhaps it's been the rise of that overused, yet never quite understood, Hygge.
 Or a reaction against the pervasive high-tech screens in our lives.
-Or, if we choose to believe this author (which we do not), houseplants are acting as some kind of proxy for children in the failed-to-launch lives of millennials.
 Whatever it is, there's a proliferation of indoor plant shops lining the streets of Melbourne's hipster enclaves, indicating house plants have become big business.
-Which, millennial or otherwise, is great because of all those health and well-being benefits of caring for a plant-baby or two.
+Which, whatever inspired it, is great because of all those health and well-being benefits of caring for a plant or two.